Hiking Trails in the Adirondacks

-Boasting 2,000 miles of marked Adirondack hiking trails – the largest system in the nation – the Adirondack Park offers some of the best hiking in the East.
-In the High Peaks, with 46 Peaks over 4,000 feet to choose from, it's no surprise that hiking and climbing is a favorite outdoor activity in Lake Placid.
+Home to the largest trail system in the nation, the Adirondack Park offers some of the best hiking in the East with over 2,000 miles of marked hiking trails.
+Most notable among these are the region’s trails leading to the 46 High Peaks, each over 4,000 feet.
+With so many mountains and trails to choose from, it's no surprise that hiking and climbing are favorites among Lake Placid’s outdoor activities.

 Click on the map images to download and print.